How to Run a Pinterest Contest

-So if you're a brand who sells women's clothing, accessories, homewares or anything else with a female-led target audience then Pinterest is definitely a platform you'll want to be active on.
+So if you're a brand who sells women's clothing, accessories, beauty products, homewares or anything else with a female-led target audience then maintaining an active Pinterest presence is something you definitely don't want to neglect.

 Reaching a Highly Active User Base

 The highly involved nature of these common Pinterest activities just goes to show how the platform's users tend to interact with the site in a very active way, as opposed to a passive one.
-This level of involvement has lead to Pinterest developing a highly engaged user base.
-This makes the running of contests, especially user-generated content contests, comparatively easy and very rewarding as chances are any audience you find on Pinterest will be eager and ready to participate in whatever it is you throw at them.
+This level of involvement has lead to Pinterest developing a highly engaged user base who are likely to get involved with interactive campaigns like contests.
+This will lead to high participation rates and lots of user engagement, which is great sign for any contest.

 Increasing Brand Awareness

-In addition to being an outstanding way to engage your existing audience, Pinterest contests are also a great way to introduce new consumers to your brand or Pinterest page for the first time.
+In addition to being an outstanding way to engage your existing audience, Pinterest contests are also a great way to introduce new consumers to your brand or Pinterest page.

-Pinterest is an aspirational lifestyle platform, so brands who are able to provide inspiration and ideas can have great success on Pinterest and attract a sizeable following.
-This is especially true of brands who run engaging contests which capitalize on these drives and encourage sharing around a brand's content, or even the contest itself.
+Pinterest is an aspirational lifestyle platform, so brands who are able to provide inspiration and ideas are often able to attract a sizeable following.
+This is especially true of brands who actively seek out new audiences by running contests designed to encourage the spread of high-quality branded content.

-Even if the contest itself does not feature your product directly, it will still generate awareness for your brand and give users a reason to interact with you, and think of you in the future.
+A contest can still be effective even if it doesn't feature your product directly.
+It will still generate brand awareness and give users a reason to interact with you and think of you in the future.